Kobe Bryant explains when he first realised he was different from other NBA players

-In February, Kobe Bryant, who will play his final NBA game on Wednesday, was a guest on Bill Simmons’ “Grantland Basketball Hour” on ESPN to promote the release of his documentary, “Muse.”
+Kobe Bryant was recently a guest on Bill Simmons’ “Grantland Basketball Hour” on ESPN to promote the upcoming release of his documentary, “Muse.”

 During the episode, Bryant spent a lot of time discussing his philosophies on basketball and life and how he came to be such a fierce competitor.